bbauska/meta-react-basics/README.md

 To make React evaluate the title variable, you need to place it inside curly brackets.

-If you didn\'t use curly brackets, you\'d get the word title instead of this is some heading text.
+If you didn&apos;t use curly brackets, you&apos;d get the word title instead of this is some heading text.

-At this point, it\'s worth remembering that while you are creating HTML like syntax, you are actually coding inside a JavaScript file.
+At this point, it&apos;s worth remembering that while you are creating HTML like syntax, you are actually coding inside a JavaScript file.

 Because of this, you can output a variable inside your JSX code,